rkuma183/wilsonmar.github.io/calendar/index.md

 recommends "Start waking up at 5 in the morning and drink water immediately" and write down answers to these daily questions:

-1.What did I get done today?
+1. What did I get done today?

-2.What did I do for my family today?
+2. What did I do for my family today?

 3. Did I exercise today?